A discrete framework for the interpolation of Banach spaces: Interpolation of intersections

 Therefore,

 By Theorem~\ref{theorem:meanmethod} we thus obtain that

 finishing the proof. \end{proof}

-As in \cite{Pe74}, we obtain the following corollary in the special case that $\mc{Y}$ is the sequence structure induced from $\mc{X}$ by an operator $A$ on $X$, which is an extension of a classical result by Grisvard \cite{Gr72a} in the setting of real interpolation.
+As in \cite{Pe74}, we obtain the following corollary in the special case that $\mc{Y}$ is the sequentially structured Banach space induced from $\mc{X}$ by an operator $A$ on $X$, which is an extension of a classical result by Grisvard \cite{Gr72a} in the setting of real interpolation.

 \begin{corollary} Let $(\mc{X},\mc{Z})$ be a compatible couple of sequentially structured Banach and let $A$ be a closed, injective linear operator on $X$ with $\{\ee^{k} : k \in \Z\} \subseteq \rho(-A)$ such that $(\ee^{k}+A)^{-1}$ has an extension to a linear operator on $X+Z$ for which $Z$ is an invariant subspace for every $k \in \Z$.
 Assume that $\big(e^{k}(e^{k}+A)^{-1}\big)_{k \in \Z}$ is both $\mf{S}$-bounded and $\mf{U}$-bounded.
 Let $\mc{Y} = [\dot{\mrm{D}}(A),\mf{S}_A]$ with Then, for all $\theta \in (0,1)$, we have the intersection representation \eqref{eq:thm:interpol_intersection;statement}. \end{corollary} \begin{proof} For $k \in \Z$ we define the linear operators $S_k:X+Y \to X$ and $T_k:X+Y+Z \to Y+Z$ by